ngwtx/sftp/README.md

 ### Logging in

-The OpenSSH server runs by default on port 22, and in this example, we are forwarding the container's port 22 to the host's port 2222.
-To log in with the OpenSSH client, run: `sftp -P 2222 foo@<host-ip>`
+The OpenSSH server runs by default on port 22, and in this example, we are forwarding the container's port 22 to the host's port 44044.
+To log in with the OpenSSH client, run: `sftp -P 44044 sftpuser@220.249.114.147`

 ### Auth in
-The OpenSSH server default password is qwedcvbhuio
+The OpenSSH server default password is 1qazcde3

 ## Store users in config